Nebula-Block-Data/docs/Serverless_Endpoints/Text_Generation.md

-# Image Generation
+# Text Generation

-Use these models to generate text.
-Each model uses these parameters:
+Use these models to generate text, whether it's to review code, write a story, etc. The possibilities are endless!

+## Models available

+Listed below are the available models:

+- DeepSeek-R1-Distill-Llama-70B: High-quality text generation for complex queries.
+- DeepSeek-R1-Distill-Qwen-32B: Efficient text generation with lower resource usage.
+- Llama3.3-70B: Advanced conversational AI with extensive knowledge.
+- Llama3.1-8B: General-purpose text generation at low cost.
+- Qwen2.5-Coder-32B: Specialized in code generation and completion.

+## Using the Models

+### Through Our Website UI

+1. Go to the [Nebula Block](https://www.nebulablock.com) website.
+2. Log in, and ensure you have enough credits.
+3. Click on the "Serverless Endpoints" tab and select your model.
+4. Select your parameters, enter your text and just press Enter!

+Each model supports these parameters:

 - Messages: The current dialogue between the user and the model.
 - System Prompt: Set of instructions, guidelines, and contextual information, which tell the AI how to respond to the queries.